 - Three in-person, 2-day workshops (Spring 2020, Spring 2021, Spring 2022)

-- Hub covers travel expenses for each of these workshops (estimate $2,000 for two people from your organization to attend each workshop)
+- Hub covers their own travel expenses for each of these workshops (estimate travel expenses of $2,000 for two people from your organization to attend each workshop)

 - Monthly virtual meetings with the entire cohort